Volunteering, Internships &

 I've listed several links.
 This is not an endorsement of those programs--do your due diligence.
-You can also approach organizations not listed here and propose a volunteer or similar position--you do not need to apply to an established program.
+You can also approach organizations not listed here and propose a position--don't limit yourself to programs you read abut.
 Most of you will be looking at volunteer experiences that are hands-on with animals.
-There are other ways to volunteer.
-For example, by joining the boards and junior boards of animal rescues and other pet-helping places.
+There are other ways to volunteer, for example, by joining the boards and junior boards of animal rescues and other pet-helping places.
 Basically, if you can think of a way to contribute, non-profits will be delighted to offer you the opportunity.

 Remember, learning what you don't like is as important as learning what you do like.

 Dartmouth University's list for students (at many places)

 University of Illinois, Dept. of Animal Sciences

 The Hare Research Group, Department of Evolutionary Anthropology, Duke University